avery-gfs/3D/03/README.md

 Class-03

-1) Do now: make a top hat
+1) Do now: make a hat

 ![hat](hat.png)